Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

     * explicitly inserted or mutated or
     * implicitly inserted (revived) in the beginning of a retrospective transaction
   * resetting the "invalid from" marks of mutated and shadowed revisions back to infinity(MaxVersion)

+  These actions can be implemented by database constraints.

 **Committing**  a version consists of